Who are the Love Island 2020 couples? Full list of first pairings

 Like Ollie, no-one stepped ahead for Nas both, however that didn’t cease the builder from selecting Siannise to couple up with.
 The pair have a shared love of Disney, however will or not it’s sufficient to maintain them collectively on Love Island?

-Shaughna fell hook, line and sinker for scaffolder Callum when the pair locked eyes for the primary time.
-The democratic companies officer admitted her head was “gone” however does Callum really feel as sturdy as she does?
+Eve Gale barely even thought-about anybody else and had her eyes firmly set on Callum Jones – a lot to the annoyance of Shaughna Phillips.
+Eve made her mark on the villa by stealing away Callum in a shock twist on simply day two.

-- Learn extra: Full Love Island 2020 line-up – meet the forged
+- Learn extra: Full Love Island 2020 line-up – meet the solid

 Who’s single?